 Our academic program offers a fully inclusive curriculum that puts all students on track for academic proficiency and eventual college success.
-The school's curriculum framework is developed for {TK-4} grades with the explicit purpose of helping all students reach grade-level proficiency and beyond by the end of {TK-4} grade.
+The school's curriculum framework is developed for {rCA_TPS-SPH_GrSpan} grades with the explicit purpose of helping all students reach grade-level proficiency and beyond by the end of {rCA_TPS-SPH_GrEnd} grade.
 The school model pulls together curricular and instructional practices proven most effective with a strong emphasis on low achieving students who are struggling academically in the traditional school setting.
 All teaching and learning is directed toward student mastery of the California State Standards as well as key college-prep skills, learning strategies, and work habits crucial for long-term academic success.

 Our students will move through an age-appropriate curriculum for English-Language Arts, Mathematics, History- Social Studies, Science, and Visual/Performing Arts at each grade level.
+Spanish, French, and Visual Arts will be among electives available to students who have gone through the remediation courses and subsequently need significantly less time for literacy and numeracy remediation.